omodakakuwai/SBC7725/README.md

 A home-built 77P25 ROM writer (WRT77P25) is used to write VTL interpreter code into the instruction code area(2k words) of internal EPROM.

+The SBC7725 was developed using a universal board and is planned to be developed using a printed circuit board.

 ![](https://github.com/omodakakuwai/SBC7725/blob/main/images/SBC7725.jpg)
 ![](https://github.com/omodakakuwai/SBC7725/blob/main/images/SBC7725_WRT77P25.jpg)